 The Skills Recognition Centre can provide you with advice on training available in the Northern Territory to help you progress your career or change careers.

-Free, individual career consultations are available through our Centre – Contact us or drop in to our shopfront in the Smith St Mall, Darwin City to find out more.
+Are you looking to change or expand your career but not sure where to start or what the job demand areas are in the Northern Territory?
+Free, individual career consultations are available through our Centre – Contact us or drop in to our shopfront in the Smith St Mall, Darwin City, to find out more.
+Our Centre can:

 It is good to understand what jobs are in high demand or of key importance to your local environment.
 The Northern Territory Government provides a list of jobs in high demand or that are critical to the local economy and industry.
 This list, known as the Northern Territory skilled occupation priority list (NTSOPL), is updated annually in March each year.
 You can access the list and further information by clicking here.